GooseOb/reverso-keymap-adapter/README.md

 # Motivation

-Since I switched to Linux, I can't use Reverso Context desktop app.
-So I created a simple script that converts Ctrl+C+C into Ctrl+Alt+R, then the Reverso Context extension handles it.
+Since I switched to Linux, I can't use Reverso desktop app.
+So I created a simple script that converts Ctrl+C+C into Ctrl+Alt+R, then the Reverso extension handles it.

 # Customization